scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 This library can be compiled by running ``clang -c myfunc.c -o myfunc.o``.

-This can be exposed at the Cython level and exported as a part of the resulting Python module by including the header in the pyx file, using the function from the C file to create either a Cython shim or a function pointer with the proper signature, and then declaring the function or function pointer in the corresponding pxd file without including the header file.
+This can be exposed at the Cython level and exported as a part of the resulting Python module by including the header in the pyx file, using the function from the C file to create a Cython shim with the proper signature, and then declaring the function in the corresponding pxd file without including the header file.
+A similar approach using function pointers is also possible.
-Here's a minimal example of how to do that:
+Here's a minimal example that demostrates this process:

 .. code-block:: cython